Chandler-Davidson/hello-phaser/README.md

 ## Handling Assets

-Vite supports loading assets via JavaScript module `import` statements.
+All assets must be bundled by Vite via JavaScript module `import` statements, as to be included in the npm package.

-This template provides support for both embedding assets and also loading them from a static folder.
-To embed an asset, you can import it at the top of the JavaScript file you are using it in:

 ```js
 import logoImg from './assets/logo.png'